Free Erie County Public Records Lookup (Search Anyone)

 In addition, researchers can use the Clerk of Courts’ Public Information Case System to look up information about felony cases and any warrants that may be issued in connection with them.

 It’s also possible to phone or visit any of the law enforcement agency offices in Erie County to inquire about warrants.
-However, note that if you have an active warrant open against you and visit the Sheriff’s Office or any other police department in person, you may be arrested on the spot.
+However, note that if you have an active warrant open against you and visit the Erie County Sheriff’s Office or County Circuit Court or any other police department in person, you may be arrested on the spot.

 Erie County Sheriff’s Office